-In 2016, Esaki and colleagues had eight patients with delayed sleep-phase disorder (DSPD) wear blue-light blocking glasses from 9pm onwards for a two-week period.
+In 2016, Esaki and colleagues had eight patients with a delayed sleep-phase disorder (DSPD) wear blue-light blocking glasses from 9pm onwards for a two-week period.
 It brought their melatonin onset forward by 78 minutes on average, and their sleep onset time was over two-hours earlier after the treatment than before it (Esaki et al., 2016).

-I therefore give the science of this strategy a 38/50.
+I, therefore, give the science of this strategy a 38/50.

 Overall, avoiding watching TV in the two hours before bed as a way to sleep better gets a score of 20/25 + 17/25 + 38/50 =